Vodafone mobile plans: price, data, best-value options and more compared

 If you travel a lot and use international roaming: Vodafone’s $5-per-day international roaming fee is cheaper than a lot of other deals on the market.
 In fact, no other provider comes close to Vodafone for cheap international roaming.
 So, if you’re looking for a postpaid plan with the cheapest international roaming fees, Vodafone is a good choice.

-If you want a good-value 365-day prepaid plan: Vodafone’s $250 Prepaid Plus Starter Pack, which is currently on special for $149, is a great value plan.
-It comes with 240GB of data, or 20GB per month, and for that you’re only paying the equivalent of $12.42 per month.
-However, you have to be willing to pay $149 upfront and may need to manage your data usage so you don’t run out of gigs, which will mean you need to recharge early.
-This deal also doesn’t carry on for future recharges, so we recommend looking for a better deal when the time comes to renew.
+If you want a decent-value 365 day prepaid plan: Vodafone’s $250 Prepaid Plus Starter Pack currently comes with 250GB of data (an extra 100GB) on the first three recharges.
+This plan costs the equivalent of $20.83 per month for 20.83GB per month which is a decent price for an adequate amount of data for most people.
+However, you have to be willing to pay $250 upfront, and you may need to manage your data usage so you don’t run out of GB which (would then require you to recharge early).
+The bonus data with this deal carries on for three recharges, but after that third recharge we’d recommend looking for a better deal because you’ll only get 150GB to use.

 Reasons not to sign up

-You want a postpaid plan and don’t use a lot of data: Starting at $49, Vodafone’s postpaid plans are on the pricey side, and the data inclusions are large at 50GB, 180GB and 360GB.
+You want a postpaid plan and don’t use a lot of data: Starting at $49, (without a discount), Vodafone’s postpaid plans are on the pricey side, and the data inclusions are large at 50GB, 180GB and 360GB.
 While the plans are decent value when you look at how much you’re paying per GB, if you don’t need that much data, you’re better off going with a postpaid plan from another provider for a better price.

 Vodafone mobile plans FAQs